 Learn about the rich natural and cultural history of Southeast Michigan at the Huron-Clinton Metroparks.
 Whether you’re intrigued about a plant or animal, looking for something fun to do with friends or family, or studying a specific topic as part of a group, there are a variety of interpretive programs to help you learn more about our natural, historical and cultural resources.

-With 11 full-service interpretive facilities and a mobile outreach program, the Huron-Clinton Metroparks provides one of the largest, most diversified educational programs in the country.
-The parks cover more than 25,000 acres in Livingston, Oakland, Wayne, Macomb, Washtenaw and Wayne counties and serves as a “natural classroom”.
+With 10 full-service interpretive facilities and an extensive mobile outreach program, the Huron-Clinton Metroparks provides one of the largest, most diversified educational programs in the country.
+The parks cover more than 25,000 acres in Livingston, Oakland, Macomb, Washtenaw and Wayne counties and serves as a “natural classroom”.

 Mobile Learning Center